ChengWeiGu/Chroma/README.md

           azure_deployment="<your model name of embedding>")
   ```

-- For Weintek JS Object SDK, please run the following cmd
+- ETL of Weintek JS Object SDK:
   ```bash
   python run_jssdk.py -d ./jsobject_chroma -cn test_collection
   ```
   Where `-d` means target folder of chroma and `-cn` is the collection name regarding the DB.
-  Note that any source files are not needed, because web crawler is applied in this case.
+  Note that any files are not needed, because web crawler is applied in this case.
   Finally, you will see the target chroma `jsobject_chroma` created as follows:
   ```markdown
   jsobject_chroma/